brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 Artificers have only a single option for summoning spells: Summon Construct.
 It’s a fairly powerful one, as a level 4 spell, but bear in mind that Artificers don’t get level 4 spells until level 13, making this a hard sell as a summoning class.

-Like the other half-casters, Artificers are very durable and will have an easier time maintaining their concentration than most full-casters.
+Like the other half-casters, Artificers are durable and will have an easier time maintaining their concentration than most full-casters.
 Some subclasses also get access to the Shield spell, making them very tanky when needed.

 Artificers do get a class feature that gives them a small summoned creature: the Homunculus Servant infusion, available at level 2.
 This gives a small but useful ally that can help you in combat.
 This doesn’t really feel like a summon, as it’s not very powerful, but it allows you to cast your spells from a distance and can help in other ways besides raw damage.